sabakukhyraa/Cart/README.md

 # Cart

-This project is a practice of an ecommerce websites cart with Vanilla JavaScript.
+This project is a practice of an ecommerce website cart with Vanilla JavaScript.

 Ali Kerem Ata